lahds16/Hasten/README.md

 A simple, secure and instant messaging application.
 It's cloudbased and free.

-## Notice

-I'm probably at school right now and can't do much 😔.
-I'll probably be active in like 3 months.

 ## Contribute

 Any small contributions are welcome please 😔.